SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentEntity/GetPublishTo.md

 so.topic: reference
 ---

-Publish to date on AppointmentEntity.
+Publish to date on NSAppointmentEntity.
 After this date the event is no longer visible.

 **Returns:** DateTime.